Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Is it normal to feel something at the vaginal opening?
-A mild degree of vaginal wall laxity is very common and may not represent clinically significant prolapse.
-If what you're feeling is new, worsening, or causing symptoms, an evaluation can provide clarity.
+Some vaginal wall laxity is very common and may not mean you have prolapse that needs treatment.
+If what you're feeling is new, getting worse, or bothering you, an evaluation can help sort things out.

 Should I push the prolapse back in?
-Gently repositioning a prolapse is safe and can provide temporary relief.
-However, it will typically come back down with activity.
-This is a sign that evaluation and potential treatment are warranted.
+Gently pushing prolapse back in is safe and can give you some relief.
+It will usually come back down with activity.
+If you find yourself doing this often, it's a good reason to get an evaluation.

 Can prolapse come and go?
-Prolapse often seems to come and go because it's affected by gravity and straining.
-It's typically more noticeable when standing, walking, or straining and less noticeable when lying down.
+Prolapse often seems to come and go because gravity and straining affect it.
+You'll usually notice it more when standing, walking, or pushing, and less when lying down.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy